 You download the app and get in on the game, racing all over the city cracking codes at notable landmarks to win.
 Way better than a traditional walking tour, this gives your exploration a heightened sense of fun and your co-workers can either get their competitive juices flowing or work in teams to increase cooperation.

-The hunt is app-led, but you do have a live interactive host that works with you during your adventure.
+The Cincinnati Scavenger Hunt is app-led, but you do have a live interactive host that works with you during your adventure.
 The tours have themes like Cincy’s Grand City Sights, True America, and Zombie Scavengers, a zombie apocalypse-themed scavenger hunt.

 The price of these scavenger hunts starts at $10 per person.